mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 1. The initial SYN places the flow into uniflow state,
 2. The SYN-ACK sent in reply acts as a association signal and places the flow into associating state,
-3. The ACK sent in reply acts as a confirmatio signal and places the flow into associated state,
+3. The ACK sent in reply acts as a confirmation signal and places the flow into associated state,
-3. Any RST moves the flow into closing state, or
+3. The final FIN is a stop signal, and
-4. The final FIN-ACK (not the first half-close FIN) moves the flow into closing state.
+4. the ACK of the final FIN is a stop confirmation signal, moving the flow into closing state.

-Note that generating a stop signal from FIN does require additional TCP state modeling to prevent moving into the closing state on a half-close.
+Note that abormally closed flows (with RST) do not provide stop confirmation, and are therefore not provided for by this state machine.
+Due to TCP's support for half-closed flows, additional state modeling is necessary to extract a stop signal from the final FIN.

 Note also that the association and stop signals derived from the TCP header are not integrity protected, and association and confirmation signals based on